redsk/neo_concept/README.md

 A /r/DownHierarchy B
 B /r/UpHierarchy A

+Optionally, it is possible to perform Part-Of-Speech tagging of the two concepts within the surface text of every relation with the Stanford CoreNLP software.

 Pre-Requisites
 --------------

 - neo4j version 2.2.1 (needed for the [new import tool](http://neo4j.com/docs/2.2.1/import-tool.html))
-- [ConceptNet 5.3](http://conceptnet5.media.mit.edu/downloads/current/) provide a list of assertions.
+- [ConceptNet 5.3](http://conceptnet5.media.mit.edu/downloads/current/) provides a list of assertions
 - regular Python, no dependencies
+- optionally, latest version of [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)

 Tested with neo4j-community-2.2.1.